 - 8. Release operations from purse seine nets, traps or transport cages must be executed immediately after receipt of the release order. - 9.
 Release operations from farms must be executed within 3 months of the last caging operation of the fish concerned and at a minimum distance of 10 miles from the farm.
 For releases of less than 5 tonnes of bluefin tuna, the farm CPC competent authority may set a shorter distance, of minimum 5 miles, for the release. - 10.
 The master of the towing vessel or the farm operator shall be responsible for the fish survival until the release operation has taken place. - 11.
-The farm CPC competent authority might implement any additional measures they feel necessary to guarantee that the release operations take place at the most appropriate time and place in order to increase the probability of the fish going back to the stock.
+The farm CPC competent authority might implement any additional measures they feel necessary to guarantee that the release operations take place at the most appropriate time and place in order to increase the probability of the fish going back to the stock. - 12.
+The provisions of this Annex shall not apply to release of bluefin tuna from traps as a result of lifting of the gear at the end of the activity. - 13.
+By way of derogation from paragraph 3 first bullet, for farms directly connected to traps, the fish to be released shall be segregated and moved to an empty cage or connected trap pool.
+The transfer of the fish to the empty cage or to the connected trap pool shall be monitored by control camera in the water, in accordance with the minimum standards set out in Annex 8. - 14.
+By way of derogation from paragraph 9, the minimum distance measures shall not apply to farms directly connected to traps.

 ICCAT Release Report Document No:

-1 - CATCHING/CAGING DETAILS Farm/catching vessel/trap/towing vessel carrying a out the release.
+1 - CATCHING/CAGING DETAI Farm/catching vessel/trap/tow g out the release:

-ICCAT Register number:
+ICCAT Register number: 0 , (

+-

 Release order reference:

-Release order reference.

-Catching vessel(s)/trap (1):
+Catching vessel(s)/trap (1) :

 JFO number:

-Caging authorisation(s) number (1):
+Caging authorisation(s) number • (1):

 Release cage(s) number:

-eBCD(s) reference(s)
+eBCD(s) reference(s):

 Release authorization number:

-2 - DETAILS OF THE RELEASE OPERATION Type of release (3):
+2 - DETAILS OF THE RELEASE Type of release (3) : OPERATION

 Date of the operation:

 Towing vessel name:

 ICCAT Register number:

 Flag:

-Segregation of fish prior to the release operation:
+Segregation of fish prior to the r elease operation:

 Verification cage number:

 Release cage number:

-Number of BFT individuals released:
+Number of BFT individuals relea ased:

-Weight of BFT released (Kg):
+Weight of BFT released (kg):

-Operator name, date and signature (2): Observer Name, ICCAT No, date and signature:
+Operator name, date and signat ure (2) : Observer name , ICCAT No., Date and signature:

+Presence of Observer (Y/N) Reasons for disag greement: Rules or procedure not respected:

+(1) Only for releases from far